ShiLab-Bioinformatics/variScan/Algorithm-description.md

 highest matched-base count.
 The same tie-breaker is used: if two placements have the same number of matches, the placement with fewer mismatches is preferred.

-Even in this direct-scanning path, the comparison exits early when the current placement can no longer exceed the best score already found.

 ## Parallel Execution and Output

 The program is parallelized across reads using worker goroutines.
 The reference